Author: Ron Graham

-Even many Christians, who probably ought to know better, think that God is not so hard and uncompromising that he withholds eternal life from good people just because they aren't absolutely perfect in righteousness.
+Even many Christians, who probably ought to know better, think that God is not so hard and uncompromising that he withholds eternal life from good people just because their rightness or righteousness isn't absolutely perfect.
 "Surely God will overlook a few little sins if a person is truly sorry for them and makes up for them with lots of goodness"?

 That's a reasonable question and the Bible is not short of an answer.

 1 Not Righteous Enough Ourselves